winklerin/supplementary_TM-17_aDNA_damage/README.md

 ## Age Damage Relationship
 We calculated correlations of damage intensity and age.
 Building on this we modelled temporal trends as exponential saturation curves and explored the possibility of dating samples based on damage intensity.

+# Reproducability
+This repository contains R notebooks, Jupyter notebooks, and Nextflow pipelines.

+## R notebooks
+- Dependencies are managed and preserved using renv.

+- To open the notebooks as R project use supplementary.Rproj

+- Download the specified input files/folders from Zenodo (https://doi.org/10.5281/zenodo.18325996) and place them into 00_input (unzip if necessary)

+## Jupyter notebooks

+- a conda environment containing the notebooks' dependencies can be recreated from environment.yaml

+- Download input files from Zenodo (https://doi.org/10.5281/zenodo.18325996) and change the filepaths in the notebooks to their location.

+## Nextflow pipelines

+- We provide configs and makefiles with the pipeline settings used in this study.